domman-genomics/Oman_NGS/manuals/07_pango_phylo/README.md

 ```
 `-s`: input sequence alignment
 `-m` : model of evolution.
 The general time reversible model (GTR) is usually a good choice.
 `-T` : number of CPUs.
-IQ-Tree can auto find the optimal number with the AUTO
+IQ-Tree can auto find the optimal number with AUTO
 `-B`: number of rapid bootstraps to assess statistical confidence in branch support

+There are several outputs from iqtree:
+`.iqtree` : the main report file that is self-readable.
+You should look at this file to see the computational results.
+`.treefile` : the ML tree in NEWICK format, which can be visualized by FigTree or iTOL
 We need to install `figtree` to view the phylogeny.
 ```bash
 mamba install -c conda-forge -c bioconda figtree